-As more people have moved towards reducing their “carbon footprint” paper recycling has continued to increase.
+As more people move towards reducing their “carbon footprint,” paper recycling continues to increase.
 However, throwing your documents into the recycling bin just because they are paper, may not be the safest move.

 Dangers of Recycling

-It is important for people to understand putting items into the recycling bin is in no way safer than disposing of your items in a garbage bin.
+It’s important for people to understand putting items into the recycling bin is in no way safer than disposing your items in a garbage bin.
 Listed below are 5 dangers that come with putting your personal documents in a recycling bin.

-1. Once trash/recycling is placed on the curb, it is considered public property.
+1. Once trash/recycling is on the curb, it’s public property

-In 1988, the U.S. Supreme Court ruled that police officers did not need a warrant to search through home owner’s garbage bags when they are placed on the curb.
-This means it is legal for any person to go through your trash or recycling once it is on your curb to be picked up.
+In 1988, the U.S. Supreme Court ruled that police officers don’t need a warrant to search through home owner’s garbage bags when they are placed on the curb.
+This means it’s legal for any person to go through your trash or recycling once it’s on your curb for pick up.

 Recycling trucks look like any other garbage truck.
 Your documents will be blown around in the back of the truck, mixing with other people’s personal documents/items, and then dropped off at a recycling facility.
-Sometimes your documents sit on sorting floors for 2 – 4 weeks before they are ever destroyed.
+Sometimes your documents sit on sorting floors for 2–4 weeks before they’re ever destroyed.

-If there ever came a time when you needed to show proof of a document being destroyed in an event of an audit or litigation, you would have no way of showing you had it destroyed in a recycling facility.
+If there ever comes a time when you need to show proof of a document being destroyed, in the event of an audit or litigation, you would have no way of showing you had it destroyed in a recycling facility.

 Paper needs to be sorted in different grades before it can be recycled.
 This can be done to an extent by machines, but people are also hired to help sort what the machines cannot.
-On top of this, there are companies that have to do the entire sorting process by hand — your documents can go through the hands of multiple employees before it is ever recycled.
+On top of this, there are companies that have to do the entire sorting process by hand.
+Your documents can go through the hands of multiple employees before it’s ever recycled.
 This gives dozens of people direct access to your documents without you even realizing it.

 Recycling companies make their money based on the quality and the value of the items being recycled.
 The facilities care about cleaning and separating the content to make the biggest profit.
 They do not care about the privacy of the documents being destroyed.